coverclock/com-diag-hazer/README.md

 * csvmeter - meters lines from a CSV file based on interarrival times.
 * csv2kml - converts CSV file produced by gpstool -T to KML 2.3 XML.
 * csv2rmc - converts CSV file produced by gpstool -T to NMEA RMC sentences.
+* field - integrates benchmark, peruse, and hups scripts for field testing.
 * fixed - configures and runs a UBX-ZED-F9P as a base station in fixed mode.
 * hup - send SIGHUP to all running instances of gpstool.
 * hups - repeatedly send SIGHUP to all running instances of gpstool on demand.